minio/minio/docs/metrics/healthcheck/README.md

 ### Liveness probe

-This probe is used to identify situations where the server is running but may not behave optimally, i.e. sluggish response or corrupt backend.
+This probe is used to identify situations where the server is running but may not behave optimally, i.e. sluggish response or corrupt back-end.
 Such problems can be *only* fixed by a restart.

 Internally, Minio liveness probe handler does a ListBuckets call.
 If successful, the server returns 200 OK, otherwise 503 Service Unavailable.

 When liveness probe fails, Kubernetes like platforms restart the container.

 ### Readiness probe